Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

     - print `" |"`
     - print the price  (in 6 spaces 2 digits after the decimal point)
     - print `" | "`
-    - print if it is taxed (`T` if is taxed or space if not)
+    - print if it is taxed (`T` if is taxed or space if not) *hint*: try doing this all in one printf using inline calculations
     - print quantity (in 3 spaces)
     - print `" |"`
-    - print total price ([cost](#1--double-costconst-struct-item-item) * quantity in 8 spaces 2 digits after the decimal point )
+    - print total price using the following inline calculation: ([cost](#1--double-costconst-struct-item-item) * quantity in 8 spaces 2 digits after the decimal point )
     - print `" |\n"`
 - print the footer
 ```text
 -----^--------^--------------------^-------^---^-----^---------^
 ```
 ### `void inventory(void)`
-Now that the 3 helper functions are done, using the three functions implement this function as follows:
+Now that the 3 helper functions are done, use the three functions implement this function as follows to:

 - Create a double variable for total asset value (let's call it `tav`) and set it to zero
 - Print `>>>> List Items...`